Jihad Azour: Career

 In the private sector, he has held executive positions in private companies such as Inventis Corp, a Beirut business consultancy firm which he founded in 2011; Booz & Company (now Strategy&) the strategy consulting business unit of PricewaterhouseCoopers (PwC); and AM&F Consulting where he was a managing partner from 1996 - 1998.
 Azour has been a member of the board of directors of Compagnie Maritime d'Affrètement Compagnie Générale Maritime (CMA/CGM); Carnegie Middle East Advisory Council; Lebanese American University; and Iktissad Wal Aamal Group.
 Azour was a consultant to McKinsey and Company (1989–1993),Compagnie de Saint-Gobain.
 In 2014, Azour became a member of the investment committee of the Berytech VC Fund, a Beirut based venture capital fund.

 He has been associated with initiatives including Mobile Innovation Hub (chairman); MiHub, a joint program with the World Bank Group to promote startups and technology sector in Lebanon; and BADER (the Young Lebanese Entrepreneurs Program). and the Youth Economic Forum.
-In 2003, Azour joined La Fassad, the Lebanese chapter of Transparency International, a non-profit, non-governmental anti-corruption organisation. rom 2003.
+In 2003, Azour joined La Fassad, the Lebanese chapter of Transparency International, a non-profit, non-governmental anti-corruption organisation.
 He is also the founding member of the Lebanon chapter of the Young Arab Leaders.

 In 2005, Azour was advisor to the International Monetary Fund's department of fiscal affairs on reforming Qatar's tax structure.

 Azour's career at the Lebanon Ministry of Finance, began as a project director on a 1999 United Nations Development Programme (UNDP) Project.
 Between 2000 and 2004, he was senior advisor to the Minister of Finance with Georges Corm and then Fouad Siniora.
 It was during this time that the Value Added Tax was introduced.

 Azour taught courses at the American University of Beirut including "Macroeconomic management in Lebanon" (2004), and on "Modern Commercial Banks' Management" (1998–2000).
 In 2012, Azour became a member of the board of international advisors of the university.
 In 2014, he became chairman of board.